GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/idle-resources.md

 Please update the referenced script set in DataFlux Func's script marketplace, you can view the update log of the script marketplace via [**Change Log**](https://func.guance.com/doc/script-market-guance-changelog/) to facilitate immediate script update.

+**4. During the upgrade inspection process, it was found that there was no change in the corresponding script set in the Startup**

+Please delete the corresponding script set first, then click the upgrade button to configure the corresponding Observability Cloud API key to complete the upgrade.

+**5. How to determine if the inspection is effective after it is enabled**

+Check the corresponding inspection status in "Management/Auto-trigger configuration".
+The status should be "enabled" first, and then click "Execute" to verify if there is any problem with the inspection script.
+If the words "executed successfully xxx minutes ago" appear, the inspection is running normally and is effective.